-This Apple & Blackberry Crumble is a recipe that reminds me of my childhood and of Autumns spent picking apples in our garden (at the time it was my most loathed chore, but I'd happily do it now!).
+This Apple & Blackberry Crumble is a recipe that reminds me of my childhood and of afternoons spent picking apples in our garden to make into crumbles (either this one or a Rhubarb and Apple Crumble, depending on the time of year).

 It's a simple but delicious-tasting dessert, and one that you can easily make on a lazy Sunday afternoon.
 So get cosy, put your slippers on and spend an hour or two baking yourself something nourishing and sweet.
 You might be surprised by how much you enjoy making it!

 APPLE & BLACKBERRY CRUMBLE - INGREDIENT NOTES

 Nut-free option - For a nut-free option, simply omit the ground almonds and use an extra ¾ cup oats instead.

 Blackberries - If you're wondering where to find blackberries - forage them!
 They spring up everywhere at this time of year (particularly in sunny spots like beside railway lines or alleyways) and are easy to identify as they don't look like anything else currently growing.